-The Community Music School offers private piano lessons with some of Winston-Salem's most accomplished vocalists, some of whom are UNCSA alumni themselves.
+The Community Music School offers private voice lessons with some of Winston-Salem's most accomplished vocalists, some of whom are UNCSA alumni themselves.
 From roles in Piedmont Opera productions to the stages of Midtown Manhattan, your voice instructor will bring their professional experience to the table while helping you develop your own artistic voice.

 Soprano Jodi Burns is recognized as an exciting new voice in opera.
 After viewing her debut as Ann Trulove with The Princeton Festival's The Rake's Progress, Anthony Tommasini wrote in The New York Times of her “plush voice and rich expressivity.”
 And her “soprano soared” as Josephine in H.M.S.
 Pinafore with Piedmont Opera, according to The Winston-Salem Journal.